Cape Town Travel Guide

 With great restaurants, spectacular scenery, perfect beaches and a Mediterranean climate, Cape Town encompasses everything you could need in a holiday destination:

 An eclectic blend of cultures and traditions, Cape Town is a modern and cosmopolitan city located at the southern tip of Africa.
-Nestled between Table Mountain and the Atlantic Ocean, Cape Town often named among the world's most beautiful cities.
-Cape Town's many attractions include its postcard-perfect beaches, tucked away between fashionable cafes and multimillion-dollar beach houses; excellent restaurants and lively nightlife that attract Hollywood celebrities; and the rolling hills of the nearby Cape Winelands, which offer decadent tasting experiences.
+Nestled between Table Mountain and the Atlantic Ocean, Cape Town is often named among the world's most beautiful cities.
+Cape Town's many attractions include its postcard-perfect beaches, tucked away between fashionable cafes and multimillion-dollar beach houses; excellent restaurants and a lively nightlife that attract Hollywood celebrities; and the rolling hills of the nearby Cape Winelands, which offer decadent tasting experiences.
 Climbing at least one of the spectacular mountains in the city is obligatory.

 In addition to the most famous tourist attractions, visitors can enjoy a traditional South African braai (barbecue) at lively township restaurants like Mzoli's, catch a rugby match at the historic Newlands Stadium, go on a pub crawl down Long Street, or browse the wares at one of the city's dozens of craft and food markets.